As the first medical marijuana shop in Fayette County, Pennsylvania, Maitri Elevated Wellness is the talk of the town.

 While Pennsylvania recognizes twenty-one different qualifying conditions for medical use, the symptom for which the majority of Maitri’s patients seek treatment is chronic pain.
 “Some patients enjoy the price and convenience of vape pens, while others want to stick with flower,” Ogrodnik said.
 She also noted the staff assists many parents seeking high-CBD oils for children with epilepsy.

-Despite the business’s success, Ogrodnik has endured sleepless nights worrying about strict regulations regarding facility security, especially who is allowed to enter the premises.
+Establishing and maintaining a high level of security was a significant part of the process, and integrating the right surveillance system was a key factor in business success.
 Under state law, only certified patients and registered visitors are allowed in the door.
-Finding the right surveillance system required an onerous process of trial and error, she said.
 Navigating tricky state compliance regulations that don’t allow product to be displayed on the showroom floor required creative marketing.
 Patients may view only empty product packaging when deciding what to purchase.

 “We understand this can make decision-making difficult for some patients who have never consumed medical marijuana products before and may not know what to expect when they purchase a product for the first time,” said Ogrodnik.
 “This also can make it challenging for patients who are trying to identify a preferred strain of flower to purchase.
 Many patients prefer to see and smell the flower before making their decision.
 We try to offer as descriptive an explanation as possible on each of our strains, but this can be difficult to communicate at times.”